jphaupt/phisquared/_introcompphys/index.md

 - catastrophic cancellation error, other error analysis
 - also introduce basic not-so-important methods like interpolation
     - use as an entry point into modularity and git, proper Python documentation
+    - debugging
 - first application: least squares
 - TDD
     - try to encourage good practice throughout the rest of the "course" as well
+    - discuss pseudocode (see PHY 407 notes)
+- have some kind of "tutorial" at the end (both here and all other sections at the end).
+This time maybe do a simple linear regression (do radioactive decay, maybe also introduce that problem of the background radiation like in PHYS101?)?
+Or maybe an oscillator and plot it?
+Or orbit? idk
+    - Then we can reintroduce radioactivity later but solve it via Euler method
+    - I think maybe both?
+The oscillator seems much easier and better as an intro.
+    - The radiation example also shows some modelling error

 Root finding
 - use as a basic starting place for error and runtime analysis